Live Damage

-Live Damage is Dark Tranquillity's first live DVD album.
+Live Damage is the first live album by Swedish melodic death metal band Dark Tranquillity.
 It contains an approximately 85-minute-long live show recorded in Krzemionki Studio TVP, Kraków, Poland on October 7, 2002.
 The DVD is from their Damage Done tour.

 Bonus material on the disc includes bootleg recordings from Essen, Athens and Paris, an interview with the band, their biography and individual members' profiles, Band biography, discography, photo gallery, art gallery, desktop images, web links and two music videos.

 Track listing

 Bonus material

 Live in Essen (One Camera Bootleg Video Footage Recordings):

 Live in *Athens/**Paris (Bootleg Songs):